xoxzo/help.xoxzo.com/content/EZSMS: SMS Delivery Service/SMS/number-formatter-en.md

 | Mobile Phones | 080-0000-9999 | +818000009999 |
 Toll-free number | 0120-000-999 | +81120000999 |

-Therefore, EZSMS, which is an online SMS sending service, and sends to domestic telephone networks, has an _phone number formatter_ that can quickly correct numbers that weren't written in the standard way, so that they can be recognized by the system.
+Therefore, EZSMS, which is an online SMS sending service, and sends to domestic telephone networks, has a _phone number formatter_ that can quickly correct numbers that weren't written in the standard way, so that they can be recognized by the system.

 ## How to use the phone number formatter